 - travel expenses to the annual Doris Duke Foundation meeting,

-- round-trip travel to the research site,
+- round-trip travel to the research site, and

 - travel support to a relevant research conference.